 Under the no-action alternative the new wharf would not be constructed, and there would be no dredging or relocation of the buoys or range lights.
-Transient aircraft carrier visits to Apra Harbor could not be accommodated.
-Therefore, the no-action alternative would have no impact to marine transportation.
+Aircraft carriers would continue to visit Apra Harbor and berth at Kilo Wharf.
+There would be security restrictions, including security barriers, at Kilo Wharf that would restrict navigation at the entrance to Outer Apra Harbor.
+Therefore, the no-action alternative would not have significant impacts to marine transportation.